This post was inspired by an inquiry from a Year 9 student. Thank you Arron.

 The origins of public policing

 Propelled by the discovery of gold, the nature of policing in Victoria changed dramatically during the 1850s.
-These changes aimed to develop a united professional police force, based on a model of civil policing introduced in Britain by Sir Robert Peel in 1829.
+These changes aimed to develop a united professional police force, based on a model of civil policing introduced in London by Sir Robert Peel in 1829.

 To help people accept this new form of policing, Peel’s model had several developments.
-These included police having no weapons except a concealed club and a rattle to attract attention; not accepting men of military rank or influence within the Government; and applying methods of crime prevention, rather than punishment.
+These included police having no weapons except a concealed club and a rattle to attract attention; trying not to accept men of military rank or influence within the Government; and applying methods of crime prevention, rather than punishment.
 Police were assigned to a particular district, which was then divided into beats.
 A policeman would get to know his beat, and this would help him detect crime.
 Regulations and manuals regarding civil policing duties were also published.
 The distinctive police uniform functioned to make people aware of the police presence and minimise accusations of police acting as spies.
 Police were also ordered to be civil towards all members of the public.
 This civility extended to the point of accepting ridicule without any argument.
 You can read more about the development of Peel’s police here.

 Policing in Victoria before Gold Discoveries

-Policing in Victoria was a fusion of British ideals and Australian circumstances.
+Policing in Victoria was a fusion of Peel’s London ideals and Australian circumstances.
 A lack of gentry in the Port Phillip District encouraged the growth of paid Police Magistrates.
 It was a system in which police acted as both judge and ‘thief-catcher’, and were subject to the direct control of the government.

 Commissions, such as the Goldfields Commission represented another type of governing body that had police carrying out particular regulations and laws.
 Magistrates and Commissions rarely communicated with each other or co-ordinated policing activities.
 With numerous police-magistrates and various commissions, the control of the police was not under a centralised authority pre- 1852.